Consultation on Council's Draft Waste and Resource Recovery Service Policy

 Swapping the cycle around is a sign of the times and would leave the number of collections the same, and should also reduce the amount going to landfill.
 How about some recycling tips each month something as simple as just showing an item and which bin it should go in, people can relate more to this than looking at symbols.

-chrisb about 6 years ago
+chrisb almost 7 years ago

 Interesting reading.
 I rarely use my green bin because I live on an acre covered in Stringybarks and can't keep up with gathering the leaves or cutting the fallen branches to fit the bin - partly because I'm in my 70s now, and have a dodgy back.
 I depend on hiring someone once a year to gather up the debris and stack it somewhere where it is safe to burn off - now I need a permit of course.
 I agree we need weekly yellow bin collections as mine is usually full and I have items piling up for the next collection in a box on the back verandah.